Raindr0p/angel_framework/README.md

 Angel PHP framework is a rapid **PHP+MySQL(MariaDB)** web service builder.
 Kitchen-sink frameworks require huge personal investments - both in learning and developing.
 We build Angel for developers who find solutions like Laravel and Yii being overkilled to their projects.

-## Code philosophy: do more with a flow
+## Philosophy: do more with a flow
 **Code block style:**
 ```PHP
   class::method('trigger_or_input',function($input){